Cazzbr/Simple_Updater/README.md

 * json file contains the app version in a standard way.
 * verify if the app need to be updated.
 * * if yes, ask to do it;
-* * if press yes, update the files and return the version of the json files
+* * if press yes, update the files and return True
-* * if press no, return True
+* * if press no, return message with the version of the json files
 * * if there is no update return False